top of page

 Storytelling

 Students I work with create what college AOs want: compelling essay-stories written in lively, authentic voices.
-They don't waste space with resume-rehash; they confidently and justifiably weave their skills and achievements into their essays to support the larger point that they are ideal candidates for their chosen school.
+They don't waste space with resume-rehash; they confidently and justifiably weave their skills and achievements into their essays that support the larger point that they are ideal candidates for their chosen school.

 Craft

 Applicants get 650 words for the Common App, 350 for the UC PIQ's, less for most supplementals.
 Organization, prioritization, and editing are musts!
 Colleges may claim that grammar and syntax don't matter, but errors may muddle the impact of your storytelling.
-A good essay is a tightly-crafted word-puzzle, and the student's task is to fit all (and only) the value-adding pieces in.
+A good essay is a tightly-crafted word-puzzle, and your task is to fit all (and only) the value-adding pieces in.

 Pro Tip / Free Resource